 Efficient writing despite the subject?

-In this academy newsletter, we are going to concentrate on the most important features of the types of article which are always ordered over Textbroker.
 Anyone who made it to the author day here in Mainz will not be facing a completely foreign concept, since Petra Lahnstein dedicated her workshop to this topic.

 Promotional articles inspire

 Promotional texts achieve the aim of motivating the readers to buy through the application of the AIDA Principle.
 Strengthen your phrasing with positive words, such as ‘certainly, easy, of course’ and repeat the name of the product and key phrases, for example, in the conclusion.
 A Call to Action which convinces of the quality or service on offer, or a time limit on the offer can equally prompt the reader’s willingness to buy.

 Good product texts are directed towards a certain target audience and concentrate on the use of the product.
 Consider which advantages the reader gets when the product is bought and suggest alternatives for any objections.
 You should avoid just listing the features of the product and, instead, favour a more personal approach.
 Try to speak to the readers directly by showing you recognise their needs.
 Then it’s just a short step from here to the reader convincing themselves and finally, to the product of your article being purchased.